dherrera1911/sqfa/docs/source/tutorials/spd_geometry.md

 features.
 However, second-moment matrices are less informative than considering both the means and the covariance matrices of the features simultaneously.
-SQFA considers both the means and the covariance matrices of the features, allowing to use more information to maximize quadratic discriminability.
+SQFA considers both the class-conditional means and covariances.

-Basically, SQFA uses the same geometric perspective as smSQFA, but using a different manifold that reflects both means and covariances.
+SQFA uses the same geometric perspective as smSQFA, but using a different manifold that accounts for both means and covariances.
 This is the information-geometry manifold of
 $m$-dimensional Gaussian distributions, denoted
 $\mathcal{M}_{\mathcal{N}}$, where each point